 - F6 4th Digit - Bit 0 Half/Full Duplex This parameter may be ignored in some modes.
 In the resident CYBER mode, a 0 selects Half Duplex and a 1 selects Full Duplex.
 In half-duplex operation, data is displayed, printed (if enabled), and sent to the host as it is typed.
 In full-duplex operation, data is only sent to the host as it is typed.
 In either operation, data will be displayed and printed (if enabled) as data is received from the host.
-This parameter is ignored if the terminal is in local or block mode operations. - Bit 1 80/132 Characters/Line This parameter may be ignored by some modes.
+This parameter is ignored if the terminal is in local or block mode operations. - Bit 1 80/132 Characters/Line Not all modes use this parameter.
+The resident CYBER mode does, however, and if this parameter is set to 0 (80 Characters/Line), 80 characters will be the maximum number per line.
+If this parameter is set to 1 (132 Characters/line), 132 characters will be the maximum number per line. - Bit 2 24/30 Lines Some modes ignore this parameter.
+In resident CYBER mode, however, setting this parameter to 0 (24 Lines) enables a display maximum of 24 lines, and setting this parameter to 1 (30 Lines) enables a display maximum of 30 lines. - Bit 3 Transparent This parameter may be ignored by some modes.
 In the resident CYBER mode, it is operational.
-If this parameter is set to 0 (80 Characters/Line), 80 characters will be the maximum number per line.
-If this parameter is set to 1 (132 Characters/line), 132 characters will be the maximum number per line. - Bit 2 24/30 Lines This parameter is ignored by some modes.
-In the resident CYBER mode, it is operational.
-If this parameter is set to 0 (24 Lines), there will be a maximum of 24 lines displayed.
-If this parameter is set to 1 (30 Lines), there will be a maximum of 30 lines displayed. - Bit 3 Transparent This parameter may be ignored by some modes.
-In the resident CYBER mode, it is operational.
 If this parameter is set to 1 (transparent on), all control codes received and entered on the keyboard will be displayed and not acted upon.
 When set to 0 (off), control functions will be performed. - F7 A-DIAL Auto Dial number part 1. - F8 A-DIAL Auto Dial number part 2.
-This will be supported by the resident firmware when it becomes available, for now, its intent is described here.
-This parameter is used if auto dial is selected.
-It contains up to 12 digits.
-If less than 12 digits are used, they must be left justified with any letter A to F after the last digit to denote terminational digits. - F9 DF Default File Number This parameter may be used when requesting a downline load (see the Load File Selection section, for when it is used). - T Host Transmit Baud Rate This parameter will be used to select the host transmit baud rate.
-It can be set to a value between 0 and F hex, which represents baud rates between 75 and 19.2K baud (see figure 4-4).
+The F7 and F8 fields can hold up to 12 characters (0 through F16; where 0 to 9 are numerics, A is not used, B is the symbol, C the # symbol, D the symbol, E the / symbol, and F terminates an entry not filling the entire 12-digit area).
+These fields are used if: 1) the internal modem is available for host communications, 2)the default values for source/file/phone number are selected, and 3) the auto-dial function is selected. - F9 DF Default File Number This parameter may be used when requesting a downline load (see the Load File Selection section, for when it is used). - T Host Transmit Baud Rate This parameter will be used to select the transmit rate for terminal-to-host communications.
+It can be set to any value from 0 to F hex, to select transmit rates from 75 to 19.2K b/s (see figure 4-4).
+If the internal 1200/1200 b/s modem is being used for communications with the host, set this value to 6.

-R - Host Receive Baud Rate - This parameter will be used to select the host receive baud rate.
-It can be set to a value between 0 and F hex, which represents baud rates between 75 and 19.2K baud (see figure 4-4).
+R - Host Receive Baud Rate - This parameter is used to select the receive rate for terminal-to-host communications.
+It can be set to any value from 0 to F hex, to select receive rates from 75 to 19.2K b/s (see figure 4-4).
+If the internal 1200/1200 b/s modem is being used for communications with the host, set this value to 6.